-To put things in perspective here’s the average cost per square foot for building a modular home vs. stick-built:
+To put things in perspective, here’s the average cost per square foot for building a modular home vs. stick-built:

-- Modular Home: $120/ sq ft
+- Modular Home: $130-$145/ sq ft

-- Stick Built Home: $165/ sq ft
+- Stick Built Home: $210/ sq ft

 On the other hand, modular homes are built in a controlled environment off-site and then transported to your land for assembly.
-Like traditional construction, you typically communicate with your general contractor more than anyone, and they’ll help you decide on the important features like the overall square footage and floor plan of your home, along with add ons you’d like to make to the house.
+Like traditional construction, you typically communicate with your general contractor more than anyone.
+They’ll help you decide on the crucial features like the overall square footage and floor plan of your home, along with add ons you’d like to make to the house.

 The time has come to build your home, and you’re curious to know one thing: what is the price of a modular home?
-Truth is, the answer isn’t the same for everyone, especially as you consider what features you’d like to add to your home.
+The truth is, the answer isn’t the same for everyone, especially as you consider what features you’d like to add to your home.

 Base Home Price

-Don’t underestimate the value of adding customizations to your modular home, as they can greatly increase your resale value!
+Don’t underestimate the value of adding customizations to your custom modular home, as they can significantly increase your resale value!
 This is where you can adjust the overall square footage, add new features to the home design, etc.

 Site Prep Work

 Once your purchase is complete, the land will need to be prepped for building.
-This includes grading, tree and brush removal, and stump grinding, so there is enough cleared area for construction.
+This includes grading, tree and brush removal, and stump grinding so there is enough cleared area for construction.

 Taxes, Fees, and Permits